P.D. Soros Fellowship for New Americans

 JD, Yale University

-Fellowship awarded to support work towards a JD in Law and Education at Yale University
+Fellowship awarded to support work towards a JD at Yale University

 Matt’s parents fled Vietnam as child refugees at the height of the Vietnam War.
-Arriving in America with minimal English and pennies to their name, they lived in resettlement camps before making California their home.
-Through their own perseverance and the support of generous social programs that gave them the opportunity to succeed, Matt’s parents built a better life for themselves and their families.
-Born and raised in California, and grateful for his parents’ sacrifices, Matt has dedicated his career to empowering everyday Californians through teaching, policy advocacy, and constitutional rights litigation.
+Arriving in America with pennies to their name, they lived in resettlement camps before making California their home.
+Through their own perseverance and the support of social programs that gave them the opportunity to succeed, Matt’s parents built a better life for themselves and their families.

 • Matthew Nguyen GIF